-All children entering Greenhall either have an Educational, Health & Care plan or have been allocated an Early Intervention Placement, pending the possible completion of an EHC plan.
+All children entering Greenhall either have an Educational, Health & Care plan or have been allocated an assessment place pending the possible completion of an EHC plan.
 Therefore, it has already been identified that the children have additional needs but the extent and details of these need further assessment.